-An annual survey of sites from Northland to Bay of Plenty to be done each September was started in 2002 in conjunction with other agencies.
-The sites in the Waikato Regional Council region network were completed in late September 2010.
+An annual survey of sites from Northland to Bay of Plenty was started in 2002 and is carried out in conjunction with other agencies.
+The most recent survey sites in the Waikato Regional Council region network were completed in September 2012.

-Sites north of Coromandel township were profiled in March (16 profiles completed), June (17), September (17), and December (17).
+Sites north of Coromandel township are profiled three monthly.
+They were profiled in March (17 profiles completed), June (17), September (17), and December (17).
 The sites at Opoutere were profiled in March (5 profiles completed), June (5), September (5), and December (5).
-The three sites immediately to the south of the Whang Mata harbour entrance were surveyed in March, June, September and December.
+The three sites immediately to the south of the Whangamata harbour entrance were surveyed in March, June, September and December.